Weed Management

 Report it!

 If you see pampas grass, report it urgently to the council.
-For more information, contact John Hueston (NRM and Weed Officer) on (03) 6250 9205 or email john.hueston@tasman.tas.gov.au.
+For more information, contact John Hueston (NRM and Weed Officer) on (03) 6250 9200 or email john.hueston@tasman.tas.gov.au.

 Southern Tasmania Weed control contractors

 If you are an absentee landowner in the Tasman Municipality, or need assistance with weed control on your property, you may want to enlist a professional weed control contractor.
-The Southern Tasmania Weed control contractors list has been developed to make it easier for southern land managers to contact professional weed control operators qualified and skilled at controlling environmental, pasture and woody weeds.

 For more information on NRM in the Tasman Municipality please contact:

-Tasman Council Natural Resource Management (NRM) Officer 03 6250 9205, john.hueston@tasman.tas.gov.au
+Tasman Council Natural Resource Management (NRM) Officer 03 6250 9200, john.hueston@tasman.tas.gov.au